 Today, as part of the series of posts on soils, we are going to look at ‘soil texture’.
+Soil forms the basis for all life but it’s important to know about its mineral constitution as well as its biological profile.

 Texture refers to the ‘feel’ of the soil.
 This is affected by the constituent materials found within it, specifically sand, silt and clay particles.
 A coarse sand will feel gritty but a wet clay will feel heavy and sticky.
 The texture of a soil has a direct impact on the way the soil reacts to certain environmental conditions – for example, towards drought or heavy rain (with sandy soils more freely draining).